As Dorian nears, Florida nursing homes face heat for lacking generators

 The state legislature passed the law requiring generators after a dozen people died in a sweltering nursing home after 2017’s Hurricane Irma.
 State officials are also racing to check some 120 nursing homes and assisted living facilities where they are unsure if generators or contingency plans are in place, Governor Ron DeSantis told a news conference.

-The state’s residents, meanwhile, scrambled to board up windows and stock up on food ahead of the storm, which is forecast to grow into a potentially deadly major hurricane before it roars ashore early on Tuesday.
+Residents, meanwhile, scrambled to board up windows and stock up on food ahead of the storm, which is forecast to grow into a potentially deadly major hurricane before it roars ashore early on Tuesday.

 Generators are an urgent matter in Florida, an aging state where some 190,000 people live in nursing homes and assisted-living facilities.
 DeSantis’ predecessor, Rick Scott, signed the March 2018 law requiring nursing homes to be able to keep temperatures at or below 81 degrees Fahrenheit (27°C) for at least 72 hours after losing power.

-The law followed pervasive problems in the wake of 2017’s Hurricane Irma, which knocked out electricity to a wide swath of the state.
+The law followed problems in the wake of 2017’s Hurricane Irma, which knocked out electricity to a wide swath of the state.
 This week, police in Hollywood, Florida, charged four nursing home employees with causing the deaths of 12 patients in the sweltering heat of a power outage that followed Irma.

 “There are going to be site checks, there are going to be phone calls to make sure that they have a plan to deal with folks that are in their care,” DeSantis said.